 Winston loved the life of a cowboy from a young age.
 Here he is shown on the left, with his younger brother Geoff on the right.

-Winston Rushes to Join the Air Force
+Winston Joins the Air Force

 Winston studied tractor mechanics at a college that was the forerunner to the Southern Alberta Institute of Technology (SAIT) Polytechnic in Calgary.
 He was 21 years old and working for the Home Oil Company when the Second World War began.